- A professional witness testifies to the facts of a case.

 - your evidence may be against the patient's best interests.

 Normally, a non-negotiable fee is payable.
-If summonsed, 'conduct money' (in effect, travel costs) will also be paid.
+If summoned, 'conduct money' (in effect, travel costs) will also be paid.

 The summons must be properly issued and accompanied by conduct money.
-If you are in any doubt whether the summons has been properly issued, please contact us for advice.
+If you're in any doubt whether the summons has been properly issued, please contact us for advice.

-When giving evidence, you should focus on your observations and understanding of the case, and any relevant clinical history the patient gave you.
-The court does not want a word-for-word account of what the patient told you.
+- When giving evidence, you should focus on your observations and understanding of the case, and any relevant clinical history the patient gave you.

-You may refer to the original patient records while you are on the witness stand.
+- You will probably be allowed to refer to the original patient records while you are on the witness stand.
 You will probably not be allowed to look at any non-contemporaneous records or reports.
-It is therefore advisable to read your written report again carefully before the hearing.
+We therefore advise you to read your written report again carefully before the hearing.

-The court may challenge your evidence on cross-examination.
+- The court may challenge your evidence on cross-examination.
 You must be prepared to explain what you found, and also what you asked and looked for but failed to find.
-It is acceptable to do this from memory, or to describe your usual or normal practice.
+It's acceptable to do this from memory, or to describe your usual or normal practice.